kmaluccio/group_7_project/README.md

 ### Splitting our data into X and y
 - y = data_value: The percentage of people in that city with Diabetes (or asthma)
-- X = remaining scaled features:
+- X_i = remaining scaled features:
     - color_pm10
     - color_pm25
     - data_value_type